lcnunes09/cli-toolkit/README.md

 - `ghdiff` – Show diff vs main with flags
 - `ghreset` – Hard reset local branch to remote
 - `ghfix` – Common Git misconfig fixes

+Do you want to collaborate?
+Open an issue or PR!

 # 📜 License